epanal/uop-capstone-g10/pdf_parsers/parser_app/README - Parsing Assessment PDFs to CSVs.md

   **Output:** Keyword match columns, `Craving` score, and one-hot flags for common responses.

 - **Biopsychosocial Assessments**
   Extracts motivation statements, biopsychosocial scores, age, drug history, and treatment count.
+This is one of the admission assessments.
   **Output:** `group_identifier`, `assmt_dt`, `age`, `int_motivation`, `bps_*`, `drugs_of_choice`, etc.

 - **Substance Abuse History**
   Pulls structured tables of substance use: type and usage pattern.
+This is part of the biopsychosocial assessment, but was developed separately to extract the table correctly.
   **Output:** One row per substance with `use_flag`, `pattern_of_use`, and normalized category.

 - **AHC HRSN Survey**